nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Planned enhancements would be to add validation to ensure the target person is a Vendor and show a more indicative error message.
 4. The `unassign-wedding PERSON_INDEX w/WEDDING_NAME` command is case-sensitive for the WEDDING_NAME.
-So, only exactly matching the case of the
-4. The `unassign-wedding PERSON_INDEX w/WEDDING_NAME` command is case-sensitive for the WEDDING_NAME.
 So, only exactly matching the case of the wedding as stored in WedLinker will unassign it from the Person.
 This limits the speed with which users can use the application and does not follow the case sensitivity defined for Weddings in the Wedding::isSameWedding(Wedding) function or the intended real-world case-sensitivity.
 Planned enhancements would be to ensure that, when unassigning weddings, case is ignored and the Wedding::isSameWedding(Wedding) function is used